 - Propagate through stem cuttings using soil, water, or sphagnum moss methods.

 We hope you’ve got all the confidence and knowledge to care for your Hoya retusa.
 If you found this guide helpful, feel free to share it with friends and fellow plant lovers.
 And as always, if you have any questions, don’t hesitate to reach out.

 What does Hoya retusa smell like?

-Though the scent varies from plant to plant, Hoya retusa flowers generally smell sweet and subtle, making it a pleasant addition to your space.
+Though the scent varies from plant to plant, Hoya retusa flowers generally smell sweet and subtle, making them a pleasant addition to your space.
 The fragrance is often more noticeable during the evening, when the flowers release their aroma to attract pollinators.

 What is the difference between Hoya linearis and Retusa?

 Though both plants share a love for cooler temperatures and higher humidity levels, Hoya linearis typically requires more moisture in the potting medium than Hoya retusa.
-Additionally, their flowers differ slightly in appearance: Hoya linearis blooms are typically white with creamy centers, while Hoya retusa flowers feature a purple-ish red corona.
+Additionally, their flowers differ slightly in appearance: Hoya linearis blooms are usually white with creamy centers, while Hoya retusa flowers feature a purple-ish red corona.